How To Use Rsync to Sync Local and Remote Directories

 Rsync is a very flexible network-enabled syncing tool.
 Due to its ubiquity on Linux and Unix-like systems and its popularity as a tool for system scripts, it’s included on most Linux distributions by default.

-Install Rsync in Linux System
+Install Rsync in the Linux System

 We can install the rsync package with the help of the following command in your Linux distribution